fpgadeveloper/zynqmp-hailo-ai/docs/source/petalinux.md

 ## Test the cameras

-1. Log into PetaLinux using the username `root` and password `root`.
+1. Log into PetaLinux using the username `petalinux`.
+The first time you boot, you will be forced to set the password for this user.
+On subsequent boots, you will be required to use the chosen password.
 2. Check that the cameras have been enumerated correctly by running the `v4l2-ctl --list-devices` command.
    The output should be similar to the following:
    ```
-   zcu104rpicamfmc20221:~$ v4l2-ctl --list-devices
+   zcu104rpicamfmc20241:~$ v4l2-ctl --list-devices
    vcap_mipi_0_v_proc output 0 (platform:vcap_mipi_0_v_proc:0):
            /dev/video0